/Online Arbitrage: Getting Started for New Amazon Sellers

 • Alert you to lightning deals and limited-time offers

-• Analyze competition and suggest optimal pricing
+• Analyze competition and suggest optimal pricing strategies

 • Automating pricing is crucial for winning the Buy Box on Amazon.